A writer is, after all, only half his book. The other half is the reader and from the reader the writer learns. – P. L. Travers

 Congratulations, @tomsigafoos on this publication, and for successfully managing to keep one man up all night. – Jo Nestor, Co Leitrim, Ireland

 Absolutely brilliant!
 Riveting stuff.
 I couldn’t leave it down.
 Great characterisation.
 Huge range of research in so many areas.
-I learned a lot. – Anne O’Connell, Cliffony, Ireland
+I learned a lot. – Anne O’Connell, Cliffony, Co Sligo, Ireland

 Every character just comes to life off the page – through both the interactions between them and the skilful sketching in of their back-stories.
 The various settings point up the different worlds Ruairi is drawn into – the way of life on Tory is so clearly drawn, including the slightly separate life of the lighthouse, and it seems a long way in time and place from the very different world of Westport, and again from the life on board the Wasp.

 But beneath all that, and bringing the stories together is the step-by-step portrayal of the historical background – we learn about it slowly, as Ruairi does – never too much information, but enough to allow readers to come to a realisation of the potential for ugliness of a world in transition from old communal ways to a new one of ownership of land, of rents and violent evictions.

 These various strands in the story link so naturally with each other, the different story-lines each building its own momentum as they move towards the shipwreck and all mesh into place.
 Nothing in the story is unnecessary, but there is a fund of just the right detail to bring everything to life and make the characters and their fortunes so deeply interesting.
 Gubby, Ruairi, the various crew-members on the Wasp, the lighthouse cast, the map-school and of course the island community – all are painted in with such light brush-stokes and yet there is a sense of each having a full life-history. – Rosalind Duke, Lecturer (Retired), Development and Inter-Cultural Education, Dublin City University, Ireland